Senghurk/library-management-system/README.md

 ## Project Description

-The Library Management System is a web-based application designed to efficiently manage books, authors, and genres in a library setting.
-This medium-sized project provides a user-friendly interface for librarians or administrators to perform CRUD (Create, Read, Update, Delete) operations on books, authors, and genres.
+The Library Management System is for WAD Project-02 Full-Stack CRUD App, a web-based application designed to efficiently manage books, authors, and genres in a library setting.
+This project provides a user-friendly interface for librarians or administrators to perform CRUD (Create, Read, Update, Delete) operations on books, authors, and genres.

 ### Key Features: